Mutthuram03/Calculator/README.md

 🎈Click on View to switch between mobile or desktop layout

-Start using the calculator with mouse or keyboard input
+👌Start using the calculator with mouse or keyboard input

 🔧 Tech Stack: